open-cogsci/osdoc/content/usage/sequences-and-loops.md

 `Loop`s and `sequence`s are often combined to create a structure in which multiple items are repeated.
 As we've seen, a typical example of a `loop`-`sequence` structure is a single block of trials.
 Here a single trial is a `sequence`, which is called repeatedly by a `loop` to form a block of trials, as shown in the screenshots below.

-:--
-cmd: figure
+%--
+figure:
+ id: FigBlock
-src: 3.png
+ source: 3.png
+ caption: |
-caption: A block of trials often corresponds to a `loop` item, which in turn calls a `sequence` item that corresponds to a single trial.
+  A block of trials often corresponds to a `loop` item, which in turn calls a `sequence` item that corresponds to a single trial.
---:
+--%

 One level up in the hierarchy of the experiment, there is another `loop`-`sequence` structure, which corresponds to multiple blocks of trials.
 Here, a `sequence` (the *block_sequence* in the figure) calls a single block of trials (the *block_loop*), followed by a `feedback` item.
 This `sequence` is repeatedly called by a `loop` (the *experimental_loop*), so that there are multiple blocks of trials, each followed by feedback.

-:--
-cmd: figure
+%--
+figure:
+ id: FigLoopSequence
-src: 4.png
+ source: 4.png
+ caption: |
-caption: You can use nested `loop`-`sequence` structures to implement trials, blocks of trials, blocks of blocks, etc.
+  You can use nested `loop`-`sequence` structures to implement trials, blocks of trials, blocks of blocks, etc.
---:
+--%

 The structure displayed in the screenshot above might look a bit confusing at first sight, but it becomes clearer when you think about it as a two nested `loop`-`sequence` structures.
 The first one (*block_loop* - *trial_sequence*) corresponds to a single block of trials.
 The second one (*experimental_loop* - *block_sequence*) corresponds to multiple blocks of trials, each followed by feedback to the participant.
 Many experiments will contain a structure of this kind.